arabold/react-native-whirlwind/docs/_core-concepts/fonts.md

 ---
-title: Custom Fonts
+title: Fonts
-parent: Core Concepts
 nav_order: 3
 ---

+# Fonts

-React Native [is not directly able to mix a custom `fontFamily` with different weights and styles](https://reactnative.dev/docs/text#limited-style-inheritance).
+React Native [is not able to mix a custom `fontFamily` with different weights and styles](https://reactnative.dev/docs/text#limited-style-inheritance).
 The trick is to use different fonts that already have the different styles baked in and omit the `fontWeight` and `fontStyle` attributes.

 To make the use of custom fonts in React Native easier, **Whirlwind** provides font classes that you can use to set the font family and weight for your components: